SMLukwiya/discord-logs/README.md

 4. Select Custom Webhook as the Type

-5. Configure Webhook Settings, Provide the URL endpoint of your custom webhook.
+5. Configure Webhook Settings and Provide the URL endpoint of your custom webhook.

 6. Save the Configuration